Identifying unmet patient needs for lymphatic filariasis

 Strengthening clinical research capacity

-With the aim of improving the capacity of clinical trial sites and laboratories in conducting research, DNDi India organized training in Good Clinical Practice and Good Clinical Laboratory Practice at Rajendra Memorial Research Institute (RMRI), Patna, in June 2016, for investigator teams from DNDi, RMRI, Médecins Sans Frontières, Chapra district hospital laboratory, Hajipur district hospital and the National Institute of Pharmaceutical Education and Research.
+With the aim of improving the capacity of clinical trial sites and laboratories in conducting research, DNDi in India organized training in Good Clinical Practice and Good Clinical Laboratory Practice at Rajendra Memorial Research Institute (RMRI), Patna, in June 2016, for investigator teams from DNDi, RMRI, Médecins Sans Frontières, Chapra district hospital laboratory, Hajipur district hospital and the National Institute of Pharmaceutical Education and Research.

 The objectives of the training were to enable clinical investigators, laboratory technicians, pathologists, nurses and clinical monitors apply the concepts and principles of good clinical practices and international ethical standards in the conduct of clinical trials and observational research, as well as understanding the specificities of clinical trial regulations in India.